selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 {% endhighlight %}

 <h3>JavaScript Part</h3>
-Basically, in this part, we get the question asked from the html part, and it's saved in the variable questionToAsk.
+Basically, in this part, we get the question asked from the HTML part, and it's saved in the variable questionToAsk.
 This variable will be used to call the callChatGPT apex method.
 The role of the javascript method `handleEnter` is simply to verify if the user typed the touch Enter.
 If he did, we call Apex.
 If he didn't, we don't.